sparqlunicorn/unicornQGISdepInstaller/README.md

 # unicornQGISdepInstaller
 Dependency Installers for SPARQL Unicorn QGIS Plugin

-This repository contains installers which install dependencies for the SPARQL Unicorn QGIS Plugin.
+This repository contains Windows installers which install Python dependencies for the SPARQL Unicorn QGIS Plugin.
 Dependencies need to be installed in the following filepath:
 C:\$PROGRAMS\$QGISFOLDER\apps\$PYTHONFOLDER\Lib\site-packages\
 whereas